 - Use bonded stuff sacks whenever possible.
 Pack stuff too tightly into a sewn Cuben Fiber stuff sack, and you will elongate the stitch holes allowing more water to get into the sack through the seams.
 All Hyperlite Mountain Gear Stuff Sacks are fully bonded and are not sewn.

 - Put the head of your tent stakes in first to avoid puncturing the bottom of your stuff sack.
 Titanium stakes have sharp points, but turning them upside down solves that problem.
-(Note: this initiated a good discussion about a possible new product.
-Stay tuned for a stake stuff sacks with a reinforced bottom!)

 - Because I use a shelter made with 100% waterproof Cuben Fiber fabric, I don’t need a sack for my shelters.
 Since Cuben Fiber doesn’t retain water, I simply stuff it at the very bottom of my pack.
 Thus, my pack becomes the stuff sack for my shelter.
 Even if it got drenched on the night before, water from my shelter will just pool at the bottom of my pack.